MARSDEN HARTLEY: artist quotes by the painter on his paintings, art, poems, spirituality & life in American Modernism; + short biography facts

-MARSDEN HARTLEY (1877 – 1943) was a famous visual artist in American Modernism.
-Hartley – a hard working and curious painter who travelled a lot through Europe to learn European avantgarde; he became closely connected with the artists and the art of Cézanne and the Blue Rider artists (Kandinsky and Franz Marc).
-Many of his quotes here are taken from his letters and essays.
-At the bottom more biography facts and some useful art links for Marsden Hartley. (ed: Fons Heijnsbroek)
+Marsden Hartley (1877 – 1943), with his artist quotes on his painting art, spirituality and life.
+Hartley was a famous painter of so-called American Modernism – a hard working artist who traveled a lot through Europe to learn European avant-garde artists scenes in France and Germany in that period.
+He got then closely connected with the artists and the art of Cézanne and the famous Blue Rider artists (Kandinsky and Franz Marc).
+Many of his artist quotes here are taken from Hartley’s letters and art-essays.

 - I believe until a man has given up himself he has given up nothing – all his knowledge of accepted aesthetics are of no avail until he has stepped aside from them and given up himself – himself only through the eyes of himself.
 What a problem everlasting then is it not?
 A life time of breathless endeavor to be the thing and do the thing of his being – So easy to travel along with claques and crowds, voicing vociferously the great discoveries of each – How ineffably difficult, voicing the soul of one man – alone to himself and – then to whomever else hears… .

-* Marsden Hartley, source of his artist quotes on painting art, spirituality, poems & life: letter to photographer and art dealer Alfred Sieglitz (who was married with Georgia O’Keeffe , June 1911, Hartley Archive, Yale University; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
-147 (great painter of American modernism and famous for his abstract and symbolic paintings of wide landscapes / still lifes, art writings and theory; at the bottom more biography and life history facts)
+* source of his artist quote in a: letter to photographer and art-dealer Alfred Sieglitz (who was married with Georgia O’Keeffe , June 1911, Hartley Archive, Yale University; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
+147.

 - What I have to express is not handled with words.
 It must ‘come’ to the observer.
 It must carry its influence over the mind of the individual into that region of him which is more than the mind.
 The pictures must reach inwards into the deeper experiences of the beholder – and mind you they care in no sense religious tracts – there is no story to them or literature – no morals – they are merely artistic expressions of mystical states – these in themselves being my own personal motives as drawn from either special experiences or aggregate ones.

-* Marsden Hartley, source of his artist quotes on painting art, spirituality, poems & life: letter to Alfred Sieglitz, June 1911, Hartley Archive, Yale University; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
-9 (great painter of American modernism and famous for his abstract and symbolic paintings of wide landscapes / still lifes, art writings and theory; at the bottom more biography and life history facts)
+* his artist quote on his painting art, related to spirituality, from a: letter to Alfred Sieglitz, June 1911, Hartley Archive, Yale University; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
+9.

 - … the virtue of Yankee upbringing spiritually speaking is of more downright value to me than any past heritages.

-* Marsden Hartley, source of his artist quotes on painting art, spirituality, poems & life: ‘Somehow a Past, 1933-c’, 1939; unpublished manuscript, Hartley Archive, Yale University; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
-11 (great painter of American modernism and famous for his abstract and symbolic paintings of wide landscapes / still lifes, art writings and theory; at the bottom more biography and life history facts)
+* source of his artist quote, taken from ‘Somehow a Past, 1933-c’, 1939; unpublished manuscript, Hartley Archive, Yale University; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
+11.

 - (I was, fh) happily contended to be climbing the heights and the clouds by the brush method… … rendering the God-spirit in the mountains.